 Having the flu leads to a myriad of troubles, ranging from chills, fever, nasal congestion, sore throat, aches, and coughs.
+While it might be nice to use your sickness as leverage to miss work for a day or two, the misery and suffering that come with sickness would be much worse than any benefits.
 Shortly after you get ill, taking prescription antiviral drugs can relief your flu symptoms.
 However, there are better and faster remedies of dealing with mild to moderate flu.

 Here are fourteen quick flu remedies to help you recover faster:

 Foods with vitamin C are great for quick flu remedies, such as bell peppers.
 To curb diarrhea and soothe an upset stomach, bananas and rice are good.
 Carrots are helpful because of beta-carotene.
 Blueberries stop diarrhea, are rich in natural aspirin and may help with aches and pains to lower fevers.